Sabotnik/static-site/_posts/2019-06-10-empower-tanzania-at-a-glance.md

 **7: WHERE YOU LIVE SHOULD NOT DETERMINE WHETHER YOU LIVE**

-Tanzania there is no Medicaid, no Social Security, no subsidized housing, no food stamps, and no social safety net.
+In Tanzania there is no Medicaid, no Social Security, no subsidized housing, no food stamps, and no social safety net.
 And yet a U.S. dollar will stretch practically beyond imagination in one of the poorest countries in the world.
 We believe that regardless of where your passport is issued, you have a right to basic human dignity.
 We work toward access and equality every single day.

 ![](/uploads/ataglance1.jpg){: width="1200" height="1552"}